ricardoquesada/bluepad32/docs/supported_gamepads.md

 - OUYA controllers
 - Some TV remote controls, like the Amazon Fire TV

-If you have a Bluetooth Classic gamepad and is not on that list, please file a bug.
+If you have a Bluetooth gamepad and is not on that list, please file a bug.

-## Bluetooth BLE: Not supported ATM

-Not every Bluetooth HID controller is "Classic".
-Some of them are "BLE" (low energy).
-"BLE" controllers are **not supported** at the moment, like:

-- Xbox Wireless controller model 1914

 # Supported gamepads